Bayesian semi-parametric inference for clustered recurrent events with zero-inflation and a terminal event/4163305: Introduction

-Our work is motivated by the Strategies to Reduce Injuries and Develop Confidence in Elders \citep[STRIDE;][]{stride_introduction} study, which is a pragmatic, cluster-randomized trial designed to assess the effectiveness of a patient-centered intervention on fall injury prevention for older adults.
-More than 6,000 community-dwelling adults from 86 primary care practices were recruited, with 43 practices randomized to intervention and the remaining to usual care.
-Participants were followed up every four months via tele-interview; all reported fall injuries were recorded, and a blinded adjudication committee confirmed serious fall injures via medical and claim records from the participating healthcare systems and Centers for Medicare and Medicaid Services data \citep{Ganz2019}.
+Falls are the leading cause of injury-related death among older Americans, and approximate 1 in 4 older adults experiences fall each year, resulting in numerous deaths and injury related hospitalization and health care utilization annually \citep{verma2016falls,choi2019fall}.
+There has been a rising interest in implementing effective fall prevention strategies at a health care system level or provider level, to improve patient outcomes and reduce fall injury related mortality \citep{hopewell2018multifactorial}.
+In 2014, the Patient-Centered Outcomes Research Institute and the National Institute on Aging in the United States funded a pragmatic trial, the Strategies to Reduce Injuries and Develop Confidence in Elders \citep[STRIDE;][]{stride_introduction} study, to assess the effectiveness of a patient-centered intervention on fall injury prevention for older adults; our work is directly motivated by the STRIDE study.
+In STRIDE, more than 6,000 community-dwelling adults from 86 primary care practices were recruited, with 43 practices randomized to intervention and the remaining to usual care.
+Participants were followed up every four months via tele-interview (this is a relatively large number of clusters, as the upper quantile of number of clusters in a past systematic review by \citet{ivers2011impact} was only $52$).
+All reported fall injuries were recorded, and a blinded adjudication committee confirmed serious fall injures via medical and claim records from the participating healthcare systems and Centers for Medicare and Medicaid Services data \citep{Ganz2019}.
 During the study, 89\% of participants did not experience an adjudicated serious fall injury.
-As a simple illustration, we randomly select one practice from both the intervention and usual care group, and present in Figure \ref{stride} the time trajectories for recurrent adjudicated serious fall injuries and an observed death event or censoring for each participant.
-Irrespective of the intervention, there was an excessive number of participants without events, which signals potential zero-inflation for the recurrent event process.
+As a simple illustration, we randomly select $50$ patients from one random intervention practice and one random usual care practice, and present in Figure \ref{stride} the time trajectories for recurrent adjudicated serious fall injuries and an observed death event or censoring for each participant.
+Irrespective of the intervention, the recurrent event rate was relatively low, and there was an excessive number of participants without events, which signals potential zero-inflation for the recurrent event process.
+In addition, Web Figure 1 presents the descriptive Kaplan-Meier survival curves for the terminal event.